Advertiser Disclosure

 We may be compensated when you click on product links, such as credit cards, from one or more of our advertising partners.
 Terms apply to the offers below.
 See our Advertising Policy for more about our partners, how we make money, and our rating methodology.
 Opinions and recommendations are ours alone.

-Etihad Airways is a Middle Eastern airline based in Abu Dhabi that has become popular for its opulent first class product.
+Etihad Airways is a Middle Eastern airline based in Abu Dhabi that has become popular for its opulent first class.

-While it’s regarded as a member of the “Middle East 3” (along with Emirates and Qatar Airways), Etihad is not in any of the 3 major worldwide airline alliances.
-Instead, it has opted for a variety of individual partnerships with specific airlines, including American Airlines.
+While it’s regarded as a member of the “Middle East 3” (along with Emirates and Qatar Airways), Etihad is not in any of the world’s 3 major airline alliances.
+Instead, it operates a variety of individual partnerships with specific airlines, including American Airlines.

 Let’s take a look at the details to find out.

-With this new promotion, you’ll be able to buy Etihad miles for as little as 1.54 cents each.
-This is a bit more expensive than our valuation of 1.4 cents per mile, meaning it could be a solid deal depending on the redemption you have in mind.
+With this new promotion, you’ll be able to buy Etihad miles for as little as 1.43 cents each.
+This is slightly more expensive than our valuation of 1.4 cents per Etihad Guest mile, meaning this sale could make sense if you’re able to redeem miles at slightly above their average value — or if you just need a few miles to top off your account for a redemption.

 Here are some more details you should be aware of:

-• The promotion is valid from now through February 25, 2024
+• This promotion is valid from now through July 6, 2025.

-• Members can buy a maximum of 100,000 miles per year (not including any bonus miles)
+• Members can buy a maximum of 200,000 miles per year (not including any bonus miles), though Platinum members can buy up to 300,000 miles.

 Is It Worth It?

-Etihad is less popular than other airlines for award travel, possibly because its system is difficult to use.
-Although travelers can now book American Airlines and Virgin Australia award flights online, you’ll need to call the airline to book other award flights, since its own system can neither show nor allow you to redeem miles for flights.
+The Etihad Guest rewards program is less popular than other airline programs for award travel, possibly because its system is difficult to use.
+Although travelers can now book American Airlines and Virgin Australia award flights online, you’ll need to call the airline to book other award flights.
+That’s because Etihad’s website doesn’t show or provide options for booking these other partners online.

-In the spring, Etihad launched a zone-based award chart, eradicating many previous partner sweet spots.
-Therefore, this current deal is likely less compelling than before, unless you’ve got a specific redemption in mind.
+There’s also the fact Etihad launched a zone-based award chart in early 2023, eliminating nearly of its previous award sweet spots with partner airlines.
+Therefore, this current deal is likely less compelling than offers to buy Etihad miles pre-2023 — unless you’ve got a specific redemption in mind.

 Final Thoughts

-Etihad is selling miles for as little as 1.54 cents apiece.
-While this is above our valuation, it could make sense to take advantage of it if you have a specific use for those miles.
+Etihad Guest is selling miles for as little as 1.43 cents apiece.
+While this price is slightly above our valuation of these miles, it could make sense to buy Etihad miles if you have a specific use for them.

-While Etihad requires that you call to book for many airlines, you can find award availability with a variety of carriers, including British Airways and Qantas, to ensure your desired seats are available.
+Even though Etihad requires that you call to book for many airlines, you can find award availability using other programs’ websites, including British Airways and Qantas, to ensure your desired seats are available before purchasing miles for a redemption.

 INSIDERS ONLY: UP PULSE